RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 Some pre-defined profiles are available for device and service profiles.
 Before proceeding, verify that these profile settings match the devices you will be setting up to work with AWS IoT Core for LoRaWAN.
 For more details, refer to the online guide under the Add profiles to AWS IoT Core for LoRaWAN section.

-Proceed only if you have a device and service profile that will work for you.
+Proceed only if you have a device and service profile that meets your requirements.

 Set Up a Destination for Device Traffic

-Because most LoRaWAN devices don't send data to AWS IoT Core for LoRaWAN in a format that can be consumed by AWS services, traffic must first be sent to a Destination.
-A Destination represents the AWS IoT rule that processes a device's data for use by AWS services.
-This AWS IoT rule contains the SQL statement that selects the device's data and the topic rule actions that send the result of the SQL statement to the services that will use it.
+Most LoRaWAN devices do not send data to AWS IoT Core for LoRaWAN in a format directly usable by AWS services.
+Therefore, the data must first be routed to a Destination.
+A Destination represents an AWS IoT rule that processes the device's data for AWS services.
+This rule includes an SQL statement to select the device's data and topic rule actions to forward the SQL query results to the intended AWS services.

 For more information, refer to the online guide under sections Add a destination using the console and Create an IAM role for your destinations.
 Also, refer to Create rules to process LoRaWAN device messages section in the online guide.